Humidity Control with a Hygrometer and Whole House Humidifier

 Countering Dry Air

 Overly dry air has a chilling effect because it boosts the cooling power of normal perspiration.
 Get your humidity level right and you can dial down the thermostat a few degrees and feel just as warm.
-You’ll boost your heating energy efficiency by 1% for every degree you dial down — a sizeable cost savings over the course of the winter.
+You’ll boost your heating energy efficiency by 1% for every degree you dial down — a sizable savings over the course of the winter.

 Options for increasing humidity include: